 If the concatenation mechanism described in 9.2.3.24.1 is not supported by the transmitting or receiving entity, the following textual concatenation mechanism may be used.
-The first message is ended with a + sign, and each subsequent message start and end with + signs until the final message which starts with + signs but does not end with + signs.
+The first message is ended with a + sign, and each subsequent message start and end with + signs until the final message which starts with a + sign but does not end with a + sign.